hindutva/hindutva.github.io/content/main/rivals/abe-disease/0-theism/_index.md

 ### Maturation in individuals
 - "One might think that one is cured of it but it might have merely has mutated in the infected person’s mind and persist as a different version of the disease even as persistent bacterial infection."
-- "Even if one is truly cured of an abrahma-ruj one can have a lifelong chronic inflammatory condition — this is seen among some mleccha atheists and neo-heathens.
-That inflammatory condition can be seen in the form of destructive dur-vāsana-s persisting among them."
-See Neo-pagan part of [compatibility page](../../../polity/external-affairs/population-compatibility/).

 ### Instances
 - "To the surprise of many H, western liberals while opposed to u2 are even greater enemies of heathenism (e.g. the CEO of Twitter and his agents)."
 - "This is also seen with u3 e.g. Pakistanis or B'deshis who shed their religion typically do not become H. They become secular/atheist  and typically retain their old anti-H tendencies intact - thus they are often darlings of those who seek racial but not doctrinal variety." {[MT](https://twitter.com/blog_supplement/status/1064698752517226496)}
-- "As an example, we have a TSPian ex-marūnmattikā, who is popular in mleccha secular circles and even supported by Hindus, who exhibits the same hate for H as a full-blown marūnmatta."
+- "As an example, we have a TSPian ex-marūnmattikā +++(sarah haider)+++, who is popular in mleccha secular circles and even supported by Hindus, who exhibits the same hate for H as a full-blown marūnmatta."
 - "Dick Dawkins is another example of the same.
 Here, the disease has assumed a new persistent form while superficially appearing as though cured."

 ## Strains